Luizenmolen: Impact

 Comics expert Pierre Borms has suggested that the windmill in the Spike and Suzy album The Spanish Ghost was inspired by the Luizenmolen.
-Willy Vandersteen based the story on Pieter Bruegel’s The Peasant Wedding, transporting the characters to 16th-century Brabant.
+Willy Vandersteen based the story on Pieter Bruegel's The Peasant Wedding, transporting the characters to 16th-century Brabant.
 After escaping Gaasbeek Castle, they spend the night in a post mill resembling the Luizenmolen, notable for its high mansard roof.
-Nearby landmarks such as the St. Anne's Church of Sint-Anna-Pede are depicted, and the scene ends with a church fire before the characters move to an inn in Anderlecht.
-Modern comparisons highlight a clear visual resemblance, supporting the mill’s influence on the comic.
+Nearby landmarks such as St. Anne's Church of Sint-Anna-Pede are depicted, and the scene ends with a church fire before the characters move to an inn in Anderlecht.
+Modern comparisons highlight a clear visual resemblance, supporting the mill's influence on the comic.